Through English we interweave our school drivers in as many ways as possible. For example:

 Writing, Spelling and Grammar

+Teachers carefully plan writing linked to topics, themes or writing genres, ensuring that there is a purposeful outcome to each piece of writing.
+In order to ensure that all pupils learn to be confident writers we encourage children to write creatively whilst teaching key writing skills explicitly and systematically.
+Writing takes place within English lessons and in other lessons linked to the wider curriculum.
+Extended writing is encouraged and developed.
 Within our English Curriculum we plan for children to write different genres, as well as developing a rich vocabulary.
-We want all children to be able to communicate effectively through different styles of writing and develop in their porgression of gramatical knowledge.
+We want all children to be able to communicate effectively through different styles of writing and develop in their progression of grammatical knowledge.